sminliwu/sminliwu.github.io/_drafts/baking-experiments-second-half-of-july-2021.md

 ### Graham Cracker Crust

 I love this crust so much.
 I'm so happy that I now have another option for a dessert shell, since I only had pie crust up to this point.
 Sally has a recipe post [just for the graham cracker crust](https://sallysbakingaddiction.com/how-to-make-a-perfect-graham-cracker-crust/) for easy segmentation.
 I crushed the graham crackers manually using a drinking glass and mixing bowl as mortar and pestle.
+With only three ingredients (1.5 cups graham crackers / 5 tbsp butter / 0.25 cups sugar = a thick crust covering the bottom of a 9" pie tin), this will be easy to scale up or down for any quantity.
+Pardon my units, I haven't converted them yet.

 ### Filling